sbmlteam/libsbml/README.txt

 SBML Level 2.

-The library is written in ISO C and C++ and currently provides an API for the languages C, C++, Java, Lisp, Perl, Python and MATLAB.
+The library is written in ISO C and C++ and currently provides an API for the languages C, C++, Java, Lisp, Perl, Python, MATLAB and Octave.
 LibSBML is known to run on Linux, Windows, and MacOS X, but is portable and support for other platforms should be straightforward to implement.